|logic||category theory||type theory|

 Examples of undecidable theories include:

 Type checking? refers to the problem whether the judgment is derivable in a given type theory.
-For instance, intensional type theory has decidable type checking, but extensional type theory, which add the rule of equality reflection? does not.
+For instance, intensional type theory has decidable type checking, but extensional type theory, which adds the rule of equality reflection?, does not.
+For an exposition of this result, see the thesis of Hofmann.

 In more expressive type theories, we can also ask whether judgmental equality (also called computational or definitional equality) is decidable.
 Since deciding the judgmental equality is often a prerequisite for deciding type checking, systems with decidable type checking often have decidable judgmental equality.

-Typeability? refers to the problem of deciding for a given term whether is inhabits some type. simply type theory? has decidable typeability, and the programming language ML?, which features a weak form of polymorphism, let polymorphism?, also has decidable typeability.
+Typeability? refers to the problem of deciding for a given term whether it inhabits some type.
+Simple type theory has decidable typeability, and the programming language ML?, which features a weak form of polymorphism, let polymorphism?, also has decidable typeability.

 dependent type theory has undecidable typeability.